I-TECH-UW/OpenELIS-Global-2/docs/install.md

     ``curl -L -O https://www.dropbox.com/s/2z04rng0tt7txbg/CDI_RegLabOpenElis_0.0.1-Beta_Installer.tar.gz?dl=0``

-2. Unpack installer by running the following commands in Terminal, Mobaxterm, or Putty, replacing all in the { } with the appropriate values
+2. Unpack and enter the installer by running the following commands in Terminal, Mobaxterm, or Putty, replacing all in the { } with the appropriate values

     ``tar xzf {context_name}_{installer_version}_Installer.tar.gz``

+    ``cd {context_name}_{installer_version}_Installer``

+3. Optionally configure your install by editing setup.ini

+	set docker.database=False if you are using a local instance of postgresql instead of a docker database

 3. Run the install script in Terminal or Putty

-    ``cd {context_name}_{installer_version}_Installer``

-    ``sudo python setup_OpenELIS.py -d``
+     ``sudo python setup_OpenELIS.py ``

 Wait while install procedure completes